lucaong/lucaongaro.eu/source/blog/2019-01-30-minisearch-client-side-fulltext-search-engine.html.markdown

 ---

-title: MiniSearch, a client-side fulltext search engine
+title: MiniSearch, a client-side full-text search engine
 date: 2019-01-30 16:08 CET
-tags: javascript, programming, search, fulltext, algorithms, data structures
+tags: javascript, programming, search, full-text, algorithms, data structures

 ---

-This blog post is to introduce [MiniSearch](https://github.com/lucaong/minisearch), a JavaScript library that provides **client-side fulltext search** capabilities.
+This blog post is to introduce [MiniSearch](https://github.com/lucaong/minisearch), a JavaScript library that provides **client-side full-text search** capabilities.
 It has zero runtime dependencies, and uses a space optimized index to support memory constrained environments like mobile browsers.
 It offers **prefix search**, **fuzzy match**, **boosting**, **auto suggestions**, and many of the features expected from a